seanwieser/Rock_Paper_Scissors_Object_Detection/README.md

 # Rock_Paper_Scissors

+title image!

 ## Introduction

 Rock Paper Scissors is a game played by two people where each player simulataneously configures their hand into the shape of a rock, paper, or scissors.
 Depending on what each player chose to do, a winner is determined by the following: rock beats scissors, scissors beats paper, and paper beats rock.
 An example of a hand in each of these configurations is shown below.

-hands in configurations
+hands in configurations!

 ## Dataset Journey
 ### Inital Training Set

 I found the dataset on Kaggle (https://www.kaggle.com/drgfreeman/rockpaperscissors/version/2?) containing pictures of different hands in each of the three configurations: rock, paper, and scissors.
-Each one of these configurations (or classes) had a little over 700 images each, which seemed like enough for simple image classification.
+Each one of these configurations (or classes) had a little over 700 images each, which seemed to be enough for simple image classification.
 An example of images from this set are shown below:

-green unrotated dataset
+green unrotated dataset!

 Each image is 300x200 pixels.
 The images as a whole have consistent background and lighting but have many styles of hands and different ways they make up each of the three configurations.
 I was happy to see there was consistency in all the parts of the image that I wasn't predicting on.